The DePaul School of Music Composition Department encourages its

 As possible, guest artists are brought in to teach or perform during a week-long residency.
 In 2012-2013, Dai Fujikura was in residence to teach composition lessons and supervise the premiere of his commissioned work for wind ensemble, my butterflies.
 In 2013-2014, komungo artist Ik-Soo Heo was in residence to rehearse and perform new works for this Korean instrument by faculty and students.

 An annual composition competition for specific types of ensembles is sponsored each year by Sidney Kleinman.
 Winning entries may be performed on a new music concert at DePaul.
-The 2016 Kleinman Composition Competition calls for compositions for SATB chorus on any text in English, with or without keyboard accompaniment, and for a duration of eight to ten minutes.
-All students and alumni of the DePaul School of Music who have not reached their 30th birthday on the date of submission are eligible.
+The 2017 Kleinman Composition Competition is to be work for a chamber instrumental ensemble of 10-15 performers with an expected duration of six to eight minutes.
+All students and alumni of the DePaul School of Music who have not reached the age of 30 on the date of submission are eligible.
 The $1,000 prize will be awarded to the composer whose submission is selected on the basis of merit by a panel of judges.
-Full competition information here.
+Full competition information can be found here.

 Our graduates have gone on to study and/or teach at the following institutions: Boston University, CalArts, University of North Texas, Northwestern University, Cincinnati College-Conservatory, University of Iowa, Roosevelt University, University of Illinois at Urbana-Champaign, University of Oregon and Indiana University.